 Young teacher Juci attempts to challenge the outdated methods in her school, while new student Palkó, who recently relocated from abroad, struggles to adapt to the demanding educational system.
 Their personal stories offer insight into an oppressive system, reflecting the broader Hungarian society.

-Lesson Learned premiered at the 77th Locarno Film Festival in the Cineaste del Presente section, winning Best Performance and a special mention.
+Lesson Learned premiered at the 77th Locarno Film Festival in the Cineaste del Presente selection, winning Best Performance and a Special Mention.
 Bálint also won the Boccalino d’Oro for Best Director.
-The film was a major success in Hungary, with 130,000 viewers, becoming the most-watched film in its first three weeks and the fourth most-watched of the year.
+The film was a major success in Hungary, with 130,000 viewers it was one of the most-watched film of the year.
 It travelled around the world and won the main prize at several film festivals.

 Werk